HarperDB/documentation/docs/applications/README.md

 }
 ```

 Here we have focused on customizing how we retrieve data, but we may also want to define custom actions for writing data.
-While HTTP PUT method has a specific definition (replace current record), a common method for custom actions is through the HTTP POST method, which is handled by our Resource's post() method.
+While HTTP PUT method has a specific definition (replace current record, although you can override it), a common method for custom actions is through the HTTP POST method, which is handled by our Resource's post() method.
 Let's say that we want to define a POST handler that adds a new trick to the `tricks`  array.
 We might do it like this, and specify an action to be able to differentiate actions:
 ```javascript
 export class CustomDog extends Dog {
 	async post(content) {